cometchat/chat-sdk-javascript/README.md

 Both TextMessage and MediaMessage have a custom field called **metadata** that can be used to share additional information with any message which will be received at the receiver end as it was sent.
 You can use the `setMetadata()` and `getMetadata()` methods of the TextMessage or MediaMessage class to set and get the same.

+### Receiving Messages.
+In order to receive incoming messages, you will have to register listeners for the same.
+To register a listener for incoming messages you can use the `addMessageEventListener()` which takes two parameters:
+1. A unique listener id
+2. An object of the `MessageEventListener` class.

+You can register the incoming listeners as shown below:

 ```javascript
 import { TextMessage,CometChat,MediaMessage } from '@cometchat-pulse/cometchat-pulse.js';
 CometChat.addMessageEventListner(